-In 2019, the Emperor is expected to abdicate on April 30, followed by the ascension to the throne of the new Emperor on May 1 and the enthronement ceremony on October 22.
-As a result, May 1 and October 22 will be national holidays in 2019.
-Furthermore, April 30 and May 2 will also become national holidays because the two days are surrounded by national holidays, which by law also turns them into national holidays.
+In 2019, the emperor abdicates on April 30, followed by the accession to the throne of the new emperor on May 1 and the enthronement ceremony on October 22.
+As a result, May 1 and October 22 are national holidays in 2019.
+Furthermore, April 30 and May 2 also become national holidays because the two days are surrounded by national holidays, which by law also turns them into national holidays.

 The birthday of the current emperor is always a national holiday.
 If the emperor changes, the national holiday changes to the birthday date of the new emperor.
-This is expected to happen after the current emperor's retirement in spring 2019.
-Consequently, there will be no Emperor's Birthday in 2019, and from 2020, the holiday will move the the new emperor's birthday on February 23.
+Consequently, there is no emperor's birthday in 2019; from 2020, the holiday will move the the new emperor's birthday on February 23.

 Due to the Tokyo Olympics in 2020, three holidays will fall on different dates than usual (will revert to usual in 2021): Marine Day will be July 23, Sports Day will be July 24, Mountain Day will be August 10.

 The national holidays are listed as such.
 Other celebrations are also listed, but these are not national (public) holidays.

 New Year (shogatsu):